gi0cann/CppND-Capstone-miniHTTPD/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && msbuild minihttpd.sln /p:Configuration=Release`
 4. Run it: `Release\minihttpd.exe`.

+## Usage

+### Start the server
+./minihttpd

+### Add the files you want the server to serve in the directory "build/htdocs"

+### Connect to the server using your web browser by navigating to "http://localhost:8089"